data-douser/codeql-sap-js/javascript/frameworks/ui5/src/UI5PathInjection/UI5PathInjection.md

 ### Keep an allow-list of safe paths

-Keep a strict allow-list of safe paths to load from or send request to.
+Keep a strict allow-list of safe paths to load from or send requests to.
 Before loading a script from a location outside the application or making an API request to a location, check if the path is contained in the list of safe paths.
 Also, make sure that the allow-list is kept up to date.

 ### Check the script into the repository or use package managers